Free Rhode Island Arrests & Criminal Records: Search Anyone

 Hold Without Bail—This scenario plays out in extreme cases where the defendant may be facing a possible life sentence.
 In these cases, the court holds the defendant without bail at the prison pending trial.
 Crimes that warrant this bail include murder, burglary, robbery and rape.

-How To Search for Rhode Island Criminal Records Through Official Channels
+How To Access Rhode Island Criminal Records Through Official Channels

 Members of the public have several agencies from which they can source Rhode Island criminal records and will be expounded in subsequent sections below.
 They include:

-Conduct a Criminal Record Search in Rhode Island’s Through County Courthouses and/or County Clerks of Court
+Conduct a Criminal Record Search in Rhode Island via County Courthouses & Clerks of Court

 Criminal records from all counties in RI can be obtained from computer terminals that are present in the clerk’s offices of the respective county courthouses.